rpoleski/MulensModel/examples/example_16/TO_DO.md

  - add it to README, or a task to do it later
  - maybe add task: user directly says which method to fit
  - check all commented lines and remove the ones that are not needed anymore
+ - add a task below to add a variable with number of fitted parameters instead of calling len(self._fit_parameters) many times
  - clean this task

 # DONE: